1kohei1/sd-scheduler/memo.md

 System Admin:

-- [x] Import groups for the semester and admin faculty
-- [ ] Delete all group by semester and faculties
 - [x] Turn the faculty to admin (create PresentationDate and Location)
 - [x] Turn off the faculty not to admin (Delete PresentationDate and Location)